awslabs/kinesis-aggregation/python/README.md

 The Python KPL Deaggregation module provides a simple interface for working with KPL encoded data in a consumer application.
 The `aws_kpl_agg` Python module provides methods for both bulk and generator-based processing.

 When using deaggregation, you provide a Kinesis Record, and get back multiple Kinesis User Records.
 If a Kinesis Record that is provided is not a KPL encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
-A Kinesis User Record which is returned from the kpl-deagg looks like:
+A Kinesis User Record which is returned from deaggregation looks like:

 ```
 {